 “The balance creates a much more dynamic environment,” she says.
 Today, Katherine adds, it’s more common for peers and coworkers to view anyone on her IT team as someone simply doing a job — not as a man or a woman performing a certain role.

 For Katherine, something that has really encouraged her as a woman in the field is seeing the success of other women in leadership positions.
-Although it’s estimated that currently only about 15% of CEO and prominent board member positions are filled by women in STEAM companies, it’s seeing women deftly navigate these roles that is inspiring.
+Although it’s estimated that currently only about 15% of CEO and prominent board member positions are filled by women in STEM companies, it’s seeing women deftly navigate these roles that is inspiring.
 Leaders like Hewlett-Packard CEO Meg Whitman and the woman who is acting as interim CIO at Katherine’s company play a powerful role in inspiring other women to go further in their careers.

 Moving into a leadership position is a big reason Katherine decided to pursue her Master's degree in Technology Management at the University Of Arizona Global Campus.
 Even with the increased push in getting women interested in STEAM-related fields, Katherine notes that the demographics of some of her classes at UAGC reflect the same diversity (or lack thereof) that one sees in the world of IT.